MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming language named "CoffeeScript" is actually a real thing!
-It was created as a way to make JavaScript easier to read and write.
+Programming is often considered the closest thing to a real-life superpower, as it allows people to create almost anything with a few lines of code.